Callum Harriott: International career

 On 2 May 2013, Harriott was named in manager Noel Blake's England under-19 team to face Belgium, Georgia and Scotland in the 2013 UEFA European Under-19 qualification round.
 Harriott was eligible to play for Guyana or Jamaica.
 He received his first call up to the Guyanese national team in March 2019, for their match against Belize and started the match.
 He scored his first international goal on 16 November in Guyana's 4–2 CONCACAF Nations League victory over Aruba.
 He featured in all three of Guyana's matches at the 2019 CONCACAF Gold Cup as they exited at the group stage.

 Personal life

-In July 2021, Harriott appeared in Colchester Magistrates’ Court charged with the rape of a woman in November 2019.
+In July 2021, Harriott appeared in Colchester Magistrates' Court charged with the rape of a woman in November 2019.
 In August 2022, Harriott was unanimously found not guilty by the jury.

+He was released from his contract at York City by mutual consent due to family reasons on 25 November 2024.